Nonequilibrium symmetry-protected topological order: emergence of semilocal Gibbs ensembles: Overview and results

 We are considering noncritical spin-chain Hamiltonians with discrete global symmetries.
 If, in equilibrium at zero temperature, some of the symmetries remain unbroken, the state can exhibit so-called symmetry-protected topological order~\cite{Zeng2019book}.
 Because of the symmetry of the Hamiltonian, we can find string operators $\bs O_{A}$ that act differently from the identity everywhere within a connected region $A$ and commute with the energy densities $\bs h_\ell$ with support inside $A$.
 The order is manifested in the fact that there are operators of that kind with a nonzero expectation value in the limit $|A|\rightarrow\infty$.
 This is usually referred to as ``string order''~\cite{Else2013Hidden}.

-\begin{quote} \emph{We reinterpret string order as the existence of an alternative representation of local observables including semilocal operators with a nonzero expectation value.} \end{quote} As far as we can see, indeed, it is always possible to reinterpret $\braket{\bs O_A}$ as the correlation between two semilocal operators positioned at the boundaries of $A$.
+\begin{quote} \emph{String order can be reinterpreted as the existence of an alternative representation of local observables including semilocal operators with a nonzero expectation value.} \end{quote} Indeed, it is always possible to reinterpret $\braket{\bs O_A}$ as the correlation between two semilocal operators positioned at the boundaries of $A$.
 Clustering of semilocal operators together with the nonvanishing value of $\braket{\bs O_A}$ in the limit $|A|\rightarrow\infty$ imply that the expectation values of those semilocal operators are different from zero.
-In analogy with the local order parameters characterising a phase with a spontaneously broken symmetry, we call them semilocal order parameters.
+In analogy with the local order parameters characterising a phase with a spontaneously broken symmetry, they are referred to as semilocal order parameters.

 The reader can understand this as an alternative way of presenting the results of Refs.~\cite{Else2013Hidden,Duivenvoorden2013From}, which relate symmetry-protected topological order to a standard Landau phase (with a broken symmetry) in a dual representation.
 For example, in the $\mathbb Z_2$ case $\lim_{n\rightarrow\infty}\braket{\prod_{j=\ell-n}^{\ell+n} \bs\sigma_j^z}$ is the natural string-order parameter and we have $\prod_{j=\ell-n}^{\ell+n} \bs\sigma_j^z=\bs\Pi^z(\ell-n)\bs\Pi^z(\ell+n+1)$.